Answer a few questions about your ban and we'll tell you exactly what type it is — account, IP, HWID, or temporary suspension — and what to do next.

 Major anti-cheat systems like EasyAntiCheat, BattlEye, RICOCHET, and Byfron all use hardware fingerprinting.
 When they detect a banned hardware profile, the ban follows your PC across accounts, operating system reinstalls, and even some hardware changes.
 A single swapped component usually isn't enough because anti-cheats track multiple identifiers simultaneously — they build a composite fingerprint from dozens of data points.

 Not every ban is a hardware ban.
 Understanding which type you have is the first step to getting back in the game.
 Each type has different causes, different symptoms, and different solutions.
+For a side-by-side breakdown of the three that get confused most often, read HWID ban vs IP ban vs account ban.

 The most common and least severe type.
 An account ban only affects your specific login — your username, email, and associated profile are restricted, but your PC remains clean.
 You can create a new account and start playing immediately.
 Account bans are typically issued for in-game rule violations like toxicity, team killing, or first-offense cheating.
 If you can make a new account and play without issues, your hardware is not flagged.